Supervision meetings

 - For part-time study, you should have gaps of no more than 12 weeks between meetings.

-GRAD records are checked by your Graduate Schools to ensure that you are attending supervision meetings regularly.
-This is part of the Attendance monitoring policy, available from the Policies and procedures page of the SES website.
+Your Graduate School will check your GRAD records to ensure that you are attending supervision meetings regularly.
+This is part of the Attendance monitoring policy, available from the Research student guidance page of the For Students website.

-The responsibilities of the supervisors, the PGR and the school are outlined in the Code of Practice for Research Degrees, available from the Policies and procedures page of the SES website.
+The responsibilities of the supervisors, the PGR and the school are outlined in the Code of Practice for Research Degrees on the Research student guidance page of the For Students website.

 How are supervision meetings recorded?

 Records must be kept of all formal supervision meetings in GRAD.
 It is your responsibility, in partnership with your supervisor, to keep these records.
 An email is not acceptable as a meeting record.
 Either you or your supervisor can create a supervision meeting record.
 After the meeting, you are both required to agree the supervision meeting record is accurate.
-On GRAD you can review guides to how to share notes before a meeting and how to record notes after a meeting, these are available under the Guides section.
+Demonstrations of how to how to share notes before a meeting and how to record notes after a meeting are available in GRAD itself, under the Guides section.
 It is important to record any problems you encounter during your research in your supervision meetings, as they may be used as a record later on.

 Can supervision meetings take place online?